Adversarial evaluation for long-running agents

 - Compaction doesn’t cure coherence drift.
 Structured handoffs do.

-- Make subjective quality gradable with rubrics the model can apply.
+- Make subjective quality gradable with clear evaluation criteria the model can apply.

 - Read the traces.
 They’re your primary debugging loop.